pingcap/docs-dm/en/manage-replication-tasks.md

 > **Note:**
 >
-> If you can make sure that the relay log required by the replication task will not be removed when the task is stopped, it is recommended that you use [Update items that do not support online update](#update-items-that-do-not-support-online-update) to update task configurations.
+> If you can make sure that the relay log required by the migration task will not be removed when the task is stopped, it is recommended that you use [Update items that do not support online update](#update-items-that-do-not-support-online-update) to update task configurations.

 #### Update items that support online update

-1. Check the status of the corresponding data replication task using `query-status <task-name>`.
+1. Check the status of the corresponding data migration task using `query-status <task-name>`.

     If `stage` is not `Paused`, use `pause-task <task-name | task-file>` to pause the task.